Email: info@nationalvips.com

 Besides ‘lockdown’ we can add a simple, easy to understand multilayer plan for dealing with these horrific situations.
 You don’t have to confine our children in a small classroom with no options if the lockdown fails.

-For faculty, staff and students we offer customized, common sense, simple to remember, hands-on, age appropriate training and exercises that have a track record of success.
+For faculty and staff we offer customized, common sense, simple to remember, hands-on, age appropriate training and exercises that have a track record of success.
 We can advise on physical improvements and help everyone get and keep a survival mind-set.